trueberryless-org/blog/starlight/src/content/docs/blog/starlight-sidebar-whitespace.md

 import starlight from '@astrojs/starlight';

 export default defineConfig({
   integrations: [
     starlight({
       title: 'Docs With Custom CSS',
       customCss: [
 +        // Relative path to your custom CSS file
 +        './src/styles/custom.css',
       ],
     }),
   ],
 });
 ```

-After completing these preparation steps, you are ready to try out some nice adjustments of Starlight's sidebar design.
+After completing these preparation steps, you are ready to try out some nice adjustments to Starlight's sidebar design.

 ## Customizations